- 4 min to read

 In the stack, Netlify makes for the build and deployment platform.

 The platform integrates seamlessly with Gatsby and requires almost no configuration and is fully managed.
 This means no more waking up on-call engineers that will have to revive an application server that crashed in the middle of the night.

 Netlify has unmatched uptime.
-During the course of a year that we have been working with Mambu, there wasn’t a single second when Mambu’s site wasn’t available.
+During the course of the year that we have been working with Mambu, there wasn't a single second when Mambu's site wasn't available.

 For us as a development team, working with Netlify has been continuously a great experience both with the basic functionalities but also more advanced features such as serverless functions.

 So, what has been different for us while working with Mambu from a technical viewpoint?

 In terms of maintaining quality and consistency, we have been using various linters, unit tests, and end-to-end tests.
 We have found those very helpful when maintaining the codebase because we were able to spot potential issues very quickly.